© 2026 - Octane Automotive BV

 E90 Sedan (2008-2011), E92 Coupé (2008-2013), E93 Convertible (2008-2013), M3 GTS (2010, 150 cars, E92 only), or M3 CRT (2011, 67 cars, E90 Sedan only).
 Edition specification: Lime Rock Park Edition (2013), Frozen Edition (various colours), Competition Package.
 Model year, chassis number, and engine number.

-Strongly recommended for M3 GTS (4.4-litre S65B44, factory-installed roll cage, factory-installed Fire Orange) and M3 CRT (4.4-litre S65B44, factory-installed carbon bonnet, factory-installed Frozen Polar Silver).
+Strongly recommended for M3 GTS (4.4-litre S65B44, roll cage, Fire Orange) and M3 CRT (4.4-litre S65B44, carbon bonnet, Frozen Polar Silver).
 Apply via BMW Group Classic in Munich.
-Confirms factory specification and factory-installed packages.
+Confirms original specification and packages.
 For regular E90/E92 M3 optional.

 The S65 V8 has known points of attention with rod bearings that can fail at higher mileage (comparable to S54 in E46 M3).
 Document factory rod bearing renewal (preventive, often between 60,000-100,000 km) with invoices from BMW M Classic or recognised M specialist.
 For collectors, proof of completed rod bearing renewal is a decisive selling point.

-Paint colour with BMW factory code, original leather specification, factory-installed M seats, factory-installed M steering wheel.
-For Edition specifications: confirmation of factory-installed Lime Rock Park (Fire Orange), Frozen Edition (factory matte specification), or Competition Package.
-For GTS: factory Fire Orange with factory-installed roll cage.
-For CRT: factory Frozen Polar Silver with factory-installed carbon bonnet.
+Paint colour with BMW factory code, original leather specification, M seats, M steering wheel.
+For Edition specifications: confirmation of Lime Rock Park (Fire Orange), Frozen Edition (matte specification), or Competition Package.
+For GTS: factory Fire Orange with roll cage.
+For CRT: factory Frozen Polar Silver with carbon bonnet.

 Number of previous owners, mileage, manual or M-DCT specification, any trackday participation, geographic distribution.
 For collector-oriented sales manual is generally higher priced than M-DCT.
 For GTS and CRT: low mileage is substantially value-driving.
 For regular E90/E92/E93 M3 an average use with full service history is acceptable.